jaretburkett/react-global-hooks/README.md

 React Global Hooks is a tiny, dead simple way to manage a global state piggy backing off React Hooks.
 It is extremely versatile, light weight, and fast.

-Because React Global State relies on react hooks, it will only work in functional components, just like react hooks.
-It will not work in class components.
+Because React Global State relies on react hooks, ~~it will only work in functional components, just like react hooks.
+It will not work in class components~~ (can now be used in class components with some setup, see example below).

 ## Install